zombiB/zombi-addons/.github/ISSUE_TEMPLATE/bug_report_en.md

 1-Describe the bug:

 2-Debug log:
-use Kodi Logfile Uploader add-on to provide a log
+go to matrix settings
-Open this addon and click the upload button
-Scan the QR code or enter the URL
+under tools click on loguploader than click the upload button and share the QR code or the URL

-3-Screenshots:
+3-Screenshots:if needed